-I arrived after battling through the crowded streets of the city centre and was warmly greeted by George on the front desk.
-The reception area is small and not somewhere you can spend any time, but it is next to the cosy bar so you can spill out into it if necessary.
+I arrived after battling through the crowded streets of the city center and was warmly greeted by George on the front desk.
+The reception area is small and not somewhere you can spend any time, but it is next to the cozy bar, so you can spill out into it if necessary.
 The staff were friendly and happy at every interaction I had with them.
-I had even called ahead to ask about recommendations for vegetarian restaurants in the area and they were so helpful.
+I had even called ahead to ask about recommendations for vegetarian restaurants in the area, and they were so helpful.

-I was taken upstairs in the main building to a suite that was beyond my expectations.
-I had lived in Edinburgh for 4 years, and am well-versed in the high ceilings and grand rooms, but this was something else.
-The furniture and the wall paper were all dark, which highlighted the luxurious bed in the middle of the room.
-The two large windows were not particularly useful at that time of day in Scotland in winter, but allowed the light to stream in the following morning.
+I was taken upstairs in the main building to a suite beyond my expectations.
+I had lived in Edinburgh for 4 years and am well-versed in the high ceilings and grand rooms, but this was something else.
+The furniture and the wallpaper were all dark, which highlighted the luxurious bed in the middle of the room.
+The two large windows were not particularly useful at that time of day in Scotland in winter but allowed the light to stream in the following morning.
 There was a Nespresso machine, which I love, and a small mini-bar.
-George told me that whilst most items were chargeable to the room, the half bottle of champagne in the fridge was complementary – this is the case for all guests who book direct.
+George told me that whilst most items were chargeable to the room, the half bottle of champagne in the fridge was complementary to this is the case for all guests who book direct.

 I really liked that I was on the first floor of the main building as it meant that I did not have to go outside to move between areas.
-The hotel is a listed building, meaning that they are very limited in what changes they can make inside and as a result there is no lift.
-Naturally the staff apologised for this and offered to carry anything upstairs that I needed, but my one small bag was not a burden.
+The hotel is a listed building, meaning that they are very limited in what changes they can make inside, and as a result, there is no lift.
+Naturally, the staff apologized for this and offered to carry anything upstairs that I needed, but my one small bag was not a burden.

-I had a drink in the bar before heading out for dinner and found it to be a very cosy place.
-There is a large selection of whisky and wine, as well as a decent assortment of bottled beers at very reasonable prices.
-My pint of IPA was only £4 which I charged to the room.
+I had a drink in the bar before heading out for dinner and found it to be a very cozy place.
+There is a large selection of whiskey and wine and a decent assortment of bottled beers at very reasonable prices.
+My pint of IPA was only £4 GBP, which I charged to the room.

-Breakfast is served 8am – 12noon on the weekends and is in the restaurant which is attached to the bar.
-If not included in the room rate, the choice is £9 for the Continental buffet option or £15 for the addition of the hot options.
-I really enjoyed the selection of things available but did feel that they were running low and had probably been out for a couple of hours, seeing as it was 1030 when I arrived.
+Breakfast is served 8:00 am – 12:00 pm on the weekends and is in the restaurant, which is attached to the bar.
+If not included in the room rate, the choice is £9 GBP for the Continental buffet option or £15 GBP for the addition of the hot options.
+I really enjoyed the selection of things available but did feel that they were running low and had probably been out for a couple of hours, seeing as it was 10:30 am when I arrived.
 I am not sure how often, or if at all, the items were replenished as there were certainly empty platters and bowls in the buffet area.
-I opted for the vegetarian breakfast which was delicious.
-The egg’s yoke was a deep golden yellow and had been poached to perfection; it was just a shame that the portion was so small!
+I opted for the vegetarian breakfast, which was delicious.
+The egg’s yolk was a deep golden yellow and had been poached to perfection; it was just a shame that the portion was so small!

-There were not many tables available – I counted 3 tables for four and a further 6 tables for two, and I was lucky to get a seat.
-To get round the issue of space, the hotel offers guests the option to have breakfast in the room.
-This is certainly romantic and there was plenty of space in the suite
+There were not many tables available to I counted 3 tables for four and a further 6 tables for two, and I was lucky to get a seat.
+To get around the issue of space, the hotel offers guests the option to have breakfast in the room.
+This is certainly romantic, and there was plenty of space in the suite.

 See my reviews of of other Small Luxury Hotels.